carpentries-incubator/high-dimensional-stats-r/episodes/08-mixture-models.md

 Of course, biological data is not usually so one-dimensional!
 In fact, for these clustering exercises, we're doing to work with single-cell RNAseq data, which is often *very* high-dimensional.
 Commonly, experiments profile the expression level of 10,000+ genes in thousands of cells.
-Even after filtering lowly expressed genes and low quality cells, the dataset we're using in this episode contains measurements for over 9,000 genes in over 3,000 cells.
+Even after filtering the data to remove low quality observations, the dataset we're using in this episode contains measurements for over 9,000 genes in over 3,000 cells.